- Section 1 – Membership Eligibility

 E. Members are mailed, at least thirty (30) days before the member meeting, any alternative proposal made by Cooperative members, if it has been submitted to the Board with dated signatures, printed names, addresses and phone numbers of fifty (50) or more members.

-F. At least two-thirds (2/3) of the total membership approves the transaction by mail in ballot.
+F. A vote of at least two-thirds (2/3) of the total membership approves the transaction by ballot.

-G. The Cooperative allocates and credits to members and patrons as capital credits any consideration received for the specified assets in excess of the Cooperative’s debts, obligations and liabilities on those specified assets.
-The Cooperative shall allocate these credits in proportion to the value of Cooperative services used, received or purchased by members or patrons during the period in which the Cooperative owned the assets.
+G. The Cooperative allocates and credits to members as capital credits any consideration received for the specified assets in excess of the Cooperative’s debts, obligations and liabilities on those specified assets.
+The Cooperative shall allocate these credits in proportion to each member’s Patronage Capital to the total Patronage Capital.
+This will be done via a special allocation after the annual allocation.

-H. In the case of a purchase of all Cooperative property by a third party, that party shall pay at least fair market value for the property, pay off all debts of the Cooperative, and return all capital credits in full to all members and patrons and former members and former patrons of the Cooperative.
+H. In the case of a purchase of all Cooperative property by a third party, that party shall pay at least fair market value for the property, pay off all debts of the Cooperative, and return all capital credits in full to all members of the Cooperative.